 There are many ways to serve as a volunteer in our stores.
 From sorting clothes and other items to picking up trash in the parking lot, there is something for everyone to do!

-Join our 750,000 worldwide volunteers, over 700 of them in Northern Kentucky and experience the spiritual reward that comes from being the face of Christ and helping those in need.
+Join our 750,000 worldwide volunteers, nearly 500 of them in Northern Kentucky and experience the spiritual reward that comes from being the face of Christ and helping those in need.

 Volunteer Guidelines and Expectations